Already know your stuff? Click here to join the Neighbours Discord server.

 Spoiler Prevention Tactics

 As touched upon above, part of the reason the server exists is to allow fans across the world to co-exist and interact whilst still having some control over spoilers.
-In #preferences you can set your spoiler preference and it will colour your name appropriately (inspired by a traffic light) – red if you are happy to hear any spoilers, orange if you don’t want to know anything beyond what 10 Peach has aired, and green if you don’t want to know anything beyond what Channel 5 has aired.
-There is also an option for RTÉ viewers in Ireland, which is a day behind Channel 5, which colours their name a very slightly darker shade of green.
+In #preferences you can set your spoiler preference and it will colour your name appropriately (inspired by a traffic light) – red if you are happy to hear any spoilers, orange if you don’t want to know anything beyond what Channel 5 has aired, and green if you don’t want to know anything beyond what 10 Peach has aired (in the past the orange and green colours were reversed to represent Australia being ahead).
+There is also an option for RTÉ viewers in Ireland, which is a day behind Channel 5, which colours their name a very slightly darker shade of orange.
 In this same channel, you can also choose to hide some of the channels which contain spoilers – this can help minimise the risk of accidentally clicking on something you didn’t want to see.

 Discord has a cool feature where you can block out a word or line of text so that people can choose to click it if they want to see the text behind it.
 This is useful for mentioning spoilers in a non-spoiler channel, where it isn’t always practical to switch to a spoiler channel for the sake of one tiny detail.
 You can use this feature by typing two pipe (or vertical bar) characters immediately before and after the text that you wish to cover.
 On many QWERTY keyboards this character shares a key with the backslash, to the left of Z – you can press it whilst holding Shift.
 On a phone keyboard it will most likely be in the special characters section.